CREATIVE DIRECTOR / EXEC. PRODUCER

 Over the past 25 years, Shane has worked in TV and Feature Film in production, finance, and distribution.
 He has been based in LA and London shepherding projects for companies like Sony, Columbia and Warner Bros at Pinewood Studios, Relativity Media, Critical Content, and Working Title.

 Wabash College- Liberal Arts (85) Ball State- Telecommunications (91) Lecturer- Yale University, London School of Economic, USC, UNAM

 EXEC.
 PRODUCER / WRITER

 Grace Alvarez is a writer, editor, and social media manager.
-She has worked with NASA, the Stan Lee Foundation, Grand Reserve, and various television productions and commercial campaigns.
-She is Angel Gracia's executive assistant, writer, and editor for projects developed by Creative Tank and an intern for the Promise Fund of Florida, which was founded by Nancy Brinker.
+She has worked with NASA, the Stan Lee Foundation, Visa, and various television productions and commercial campaigns.
+She is Angel Gracia's executive assistant, writer, and editor for projects developed by Creative Tank.
+She was an executive assistant for the Promise Fund of Florida, which was founded by Nancy Brinker.

 In 2019, she edited the autobiography of John Loring, design director of Tiffany & Co. from 1979 to 2009.
 She was awarded numerous scholarships as a university student for her accomplishments in writing and academics, including several prestigious honors scholarships.